Saturday, 19 August 2023

 From the left: Tariq, Obaid and Iftikhar.
 (31.07.2022.)

-It is a very nice picnic spot for a day out to relax and enjoy in serene atmosphere, amidst lush green Margalla Hills.
+It is a very nice picnic spot for a day out to relax and enjoy in a serene atmosphere, amidst the lush green Margalla Hills.
 Hikers can also enjoy the walking tracks in the area.
 Some restaurants and resorts are open to serve the visitors.
-You can enjoy your dinner, in this peaceful atmosphere, while enjoying the beautiful scenery all around.
+You can enjoy your dinner in this peaceful atmosphere while enjoying the beautiful scenery all around.

 Tariq Amir